Isaac Roberts Hawkins: Career

 Having served as a lieutenant during the Mexican–American War, Hawkins then resumed the practice of law.
 A staunch Unionist, he was a delegate from Tennessee to a peace conference held in Washington, D.C., in 1861 in an effort to devise a means to prevent the impending war.
 He was elected to the convention for the consideration of Federal relations.
 He was judge of the circuit court in 1862.
 He entered the Union Army as lieutenant colonel of the 7th Tennessee Volunteer Cavalry in 1862.
 He was captured with his regiment at Union City, Tennessee, in 1864 and imprisoned.
 He was exchanged in August 1864 and resumed active service, being in command of the Cavalry force in western Kentucky until the close of the Civil War.
 He was commissioned by Governor William Gannaway Brownlow as one of the chancellors of Tennessee in 1865 but declined to qualify.

-Upon the readmission of Tennessee to representation, he was elected as an Unconditional Unionist to the 39th Congress and re-elected as a Republican to the 40th and 41st, serving from December 4, 1865, to March 3, 1871.
+Upon the readmission of Tennessee to representation, Hawkins was elected as an Unconditional Unionist to the 39th Congress and re-elected as a Republican to the 40th and 41st, serving from December 4, 1865, to March 3, 1871.
+He was one of three and four (respectively) House Republicans to oppose the initial and final versions of the Fifteenth Amendment to the United States Constitution.
 He was a delegate to the 1868 Republican National Convention.
 During the Forty-first Congress, he was the chairman of the United States House Committee on Mileage.